Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech: Experiments

 \subsection{From Phones to Words: Learning a Hierarchy of Units}

 As shown in Table~\ref{tab:clean_abx_table}, all of the ResDAVEnet-VQ models which underwent cold-start training of VQ3 exhibited a similar phenomenon in which the ABX error rate of that layer was particularly high, despite the model performing well at the image-caption retrieval task.
 We hypothesized that this could be due to VQ3 learning to recognize higher level linguistic units, such as words.
 To examine this empirically, we inferred the VQ3 unit sequence for every audio caption in the Places Audio training set according to several different models.
 Using the estimated word-level transcriptions of the utterances (provided by the Google SpeechRecognition API), we computed precision, recall, and F1 scores for every unique (word, VQ3 code) pair for a given model and quantization layer.
 We then ranked the VQ codes in descending order according to their maximum F1 score for any word in the vocabulary.
-Table~\ref{tab:code_as_word_detect_init00100} shows a sampling of these statistics for model ``$\{3\} \rightarrow \{2,3\}$'', Table~\ref{tab:code_as_word_detect_init01000} for model ``$\{2\} \rightarrow \{2,3\}$''.
+Table~\ref{tab:code_as_word_detect_init00100} shows a sampling of these statistics for model ``$\{3\} \rightarrow \{2,3\}$''.
+In the supplementary material, we include many more examples for this model in Table~\ref{tab:code_as_word_detect_init00100_full}, as well as examples for the ``$\{2\} \rightarrow \{2,3\}$'' model (which did \textit{not} learn VQ3 word detectors) in Table~\ref{tab:code_as_word_detect_init01000_full}.
 It should be emphasized that these models are exactly the same in all respects, except for the order in which their quantizers were trained.